 SCROLL

 Though known for its sub-zero climate, counter-intuitively the Arctic is the fastest-warming region on Earth.
-The Arctic’s northernmost environment, the Arctic Ocean, has warmed four times faster than the global ocean average.
+The Arctic’s northernmost environment, the Arctic Ocean, has warmed 0.75ºC over the last decade and by 3.3ºC since the 1880s, which is three times faster than the global average.
 The consequences of these changes are undeniable, destabilising, and far-reaching in oceanographic and ecological terms.

-Indeed, the annual surveys of the Arctic Ocean’s rapidly reducing summer sea-ice cover – approximately 4 million square kilometres over the last 40 years, representing a 40% reduction - have become the one of the most widely reported and visible indicators of the real-world consequences of human-driven global warming and climate change.
+Indeed, the annual surveys of the Arctic Ocean’s rapidly reducing summer sea-ice cover – 4 million sq km over the last 40 years, representing a 40% reduction - have become the one of the most widely reported and visible indicators of the real-world consequences of human-driven global warming and climate change.

-The Arctic Ocean (15 million sq km - almost exactly the same area as Antarctica) is forecast to be 'ice-free' in Septembers by 2035-2067, ice-free meaning its summertime perennial sea-ice cover has been reduced to less than 1 million sq km (Nature, July 2023).
-Our planet will then have not only lost its northern hemisphere's unique floating ice-reef habitat, but one of its defining and globally-important surface geophysical features - namely the white reflective heat-shield that was the ‘ice cap’ over the North Pole region - and all in a single generation.
+The Arctic Ocean (15 million sq km) is forecast to be 'ice-free' in Septembers by 2035-2067, ice-free meaning its summertime perennial sea-ice cover has been reduced to less than 1 million sq km (Nature, July 2023).
+Our planet will then have not only lost its northern hemisphere's unique floating ice-reef habitat, but one of its defining and globally-important surface geophysical features, and in a single generation - namely the white reflective heat-shield that was the ‘ice cap’ over the North Pole region.

-As previously impassable areas become accessible – initially the Northwest Passage and Northern Sea Route, and then the Central Arctic Ocean (CAO) – so the opportunity for vessels undertaking commercial exploration, exploitation and extraction increases.
-However, such activities introduce a host of negative impacts, experienced as stressors by the region’s biodiversity, which singularly and cumulatively reduce the resilience of the species in terms of abundance and health, and thus the functionality of their ecosystem services.
+As previously impassable areas become accessible – initially the Northwest Passage and Northern Sea Route, and eventually the Central Arctic Ocean (CAO) – so the opportunity for vessels undertaking commercial exploration, exploitation and extraction increases.
+However, such activities introduce a host of negative impacts, experienced as stressors by the region’s biodiversity, which singularly and cumulatively reduce the resilience of the species and thus the functionality of their ecosystem services.

 The stressors are generated by the every-day operation of every type of vessel including fishing, cargo-carrying, surveying, mining, cable/pipe-laying, and tourism cruisers.
 And the consequences of these stressors can have disturbing, dispersive, damaging and potentially deadly effects on the CAO’s ecosystem.
 And thus, these stressors translate into risks.